 “Get lost” at Labyrinth Park of Horta

 This hidden gem of Barcelona is a perfect getaway from the overcrowded city.
 Even though the park has beautiful buildings of Neoclassical style and Italian-inspired terraces, the main attraction here is the maze itself.
-With over 600-meter tall hedge walls, the maze features the statue of Greek God of Love, Eros, in the center.
+With over 600-meter tall hedge walls, the maze features the statue of the Greek God of Love, Eros, in the center.
 Some of the pavilions look over the labyrinth and pride themselves with statues of other Greek gods.
-Here’s more of off the beaten path and hidden gems of Barcelona,
+Here’s more off the beaten path and hidden gems of Barcelona.

-What to do in Barcelona: Enjoy panoramic views
+Enjoy panoramic views

 You can get there with Tibidabo Funicular, Tramvia Blau, by car, or a minibus 111 connecting Vallvidrera village with the upper station of Vallvidrera funicular.